Almost sure convergence of stochastic Hamiltonian descent methods: Related works

 The analysis in this paper is based on the \emph{ODE method}, emanating from \citet{ljung_1976}.
-The particular proof strategy is due to \cite{kushner_clark_1978}, and is based on linear interpolation of the sequence of iterates: \begin{displayquote}[\cite{kushner_clark_1978}] The basic idea is simply an extension of a compactness technique as used to construct solutions to ordinary differential equations. \citep[pp.~42-45]{coddington1984} \end{displayquote} The technique was extended to piecewise constant interpolations in \cite{kushner_yin_2003}.
-The technique relies on the assumption that the iterates generated by the algorithm are finite almost surely; an assumption that has to be verified independently.
+The particular proof strategy is due to \cite{kushner_clark_1978}, and is based on linear interpolation of the sequence of iterates.
+The technique was extended to piecewise constant interpolations in \cite{kushner_yin_2003}.
+The approach relies on the assumption that the iterates generated by the algorithm are finite almost surely; an assumption that has to be verified independently.

 A similar analysis of the SGD with momentum was performed in \cite{gadat_et_al_2018}.
-It was extended in \citet{barakat_et_al_2021}, to a class of schemes that encompasses \eqref{eq:sgd_with_momentum}.
+It was extended in \citet{barakat_et_al_2021}, to a class of schemes that encompasses (\ref{eq:sgd_with_momentum}).
 The analytical approach is slightly different and does not cover the normalization- and clipping algorithms that we analyze in this article.

 We also note that one can employ an analysis similar to that in e.g.\ \cite{BottouCurtisNocedal.2018}, along with martingale results like that in \cite{robbins_siegmund} to obtain almost sure convergence of a subsequence of the iterates.
 This is for instance the case in \cite{sebbouh_et_al} where almost sure convergence guarantees of the type $\min_{0 \leq k \leq K } \lVert \nabla F(q_k) \rVert_2 \to 0$ almost surely for SGD and SGD with momentum are established.
 These types of results are weaker than those obtained in this paper, since they cannot guarantee that the whole sequence of iterates $\{q_k\}_{k \geq 0}$ converges to a stationary point.